ideacrew/hra_calculator/docs/configuration/index.md

 : ChangeMe!

->> Note that your computer must be on the same network as the server directly or via a VPN connection to access the HRA Tool Admin Portal.
+>> **Note:** your computer must be on the same network as the server directly or via a VPN connection to access the HRA Tool Admin Portal.

 ## Enterprise Page - Create Your Marketplace

 The first time you sign in, you will land on the Admin Portal's **Enterprise** page.

-2. On Enterprise page:
-2.1.
-Create account owner for Marketplace
+This is where you manage Marketplaces and accounts that may access their Administrator Portal.

+The HRA Tool is designed as a multi-tenant application enabling one infrastructure to host multiple Marketplaces.
+The Enterprise sits at the top level of this hierarchy with Marketplaces below.
+The system initializes an Enterprise with an administrator account in the role of *Enterprise Owner*.
+The Enterprise Owner has full read and write access to all parts of the system.
+This is the only account that may take that role.

+The Enterprise Owner may create Marketplaces and assign accounts authorized to manage them.
+These accounts are assigned  *Marketplace Owner* role.
+Marketplace Owners have full read and write access to their respective Marketplace only.
+A Marketplace may have one or more Marketplace Owners.

-2.2.
-Create Marketplace
+Create a Marketplace in two simple steps:

+1. Under New Account, create an account that will serve as the Marketplace Owner.
+Enter an account name and password then click Add Account to create a new account.
+1. Under New Marketplace, select the State, enter a Marketplace Name (this is name that will appear on Consumer Portal), pick the account you created in first step as the Owner Account and click Add Marketplace.

+The Navigation menu will update with the new Marketplace name along with access to the pages you will use to configure its appearance and behavior.

 ## Profile Page - Add Your Brand

+The **Profile** page is where you manage the User Interface (UI) theme and other elements that affect a Marketplace's Consumer Portal look and feel.